 Homeowner comes to the site and inputs the address of his/her home.
 The HomeSlice platform leverages the Zillow API (Zestimate) and our algorithm uses that figure as the basis of the ‘Risk Adjusted Home Value’ calculation, the result of which is then presented to the homeowner as the amount of cash they may be able to receive in exchange for up to 30% of their home’s value.

 Upon entering the address, HomeSlice notes the home is worth $100 and our risk algorithm denotes a max cash value available today of $30.
 The homeowner agrees to move forward and completes a HomeSlice application which includes a variety of personal information including legal name, mailing address, SSN, mortgage information (origination date, principle amount, interest rate, term, etc.), and more.
 Using the information provided by the borrower, HomeSlice will perform a credit risk analysis to determine whether the homeowner is qualified to enter into this transaction.
-Generally speaking, a qualified homeowner will have significant equity in their home, be current on their mortgage, have no liens against the property, and have an above average credit score.
+Generally speaking, a qualified homeowner will have significant equity in their home, be current on their mortgage, have no liens (outside of that of the original lender) against the property, and have an above average credit score.

-Assuming the homeowner is deemed qualified, HomeSlice will move forward with the transaction and within minutes of credit risk analysis completion, a final cash offer will be made to the homeowner.
+If the homeowner is deemed qualified, HomeSlice will move forward with the transaction and within minutes of credit risk analysis completion, a final cash offer will be made to the homeowner.
 The final cash offer may differ from the original cash available amount depending on the result of the credit risk analysis.
 The Contract documents will then be drafted by HomeSlice and presented to the homeowner for e-signature.

-Let’s assume the agreement is reached for $1 in exchange for 1% of the home equity.
+For this example, we assume the agreement is reached for $1 in exchange for 1% of the home equity.

-Upon signing, the homeowners transaction will be processed and funds remitted.
+Upon signing, the homeowner’s transaction will be processed and funds remitted from HomeSlice to the homeowner.
+Once the initial transaction is completed, HomeSlice will utilize an independent appraisal service to assess the home’s value beyond our risk adjusted estimate and that provided by Zillow.
+The Day 1 value will be trued-up to the independent appraisal value.

-At this point, HomeSlice retains ownership of the agreed upon 1% of home equity worth $1 on Day 1.
+At this point and assuming no material adjustment to the home’s value is needed as a result of the appraisal, HomeSlice retains ownership of the agreed upon 1% of home equity worth $1 on Day 1.
 Most commonly, HomeSlice will turn around and list the Home Equity share on the investment marketplace/platform at a small premium.
+The listing of the Slice on the home equity marketplace will not occur until the appraisal process has completed, but the homeowner would have the cash immediately.
+Built into the premium of the listed Slice, will be the cost for the appraisal.

-Investor ABC (“ABC”) finds the home listed on the platform for $1.50 ($1 cost basis, $0.50 premium), has $1.50 ready to invest and is willing to shell out in exchange for 1% of the home’s equity.
+Once listed, Investor ABC (“ABC”) finds the home listed on the platform for $1.50 ($1 cost basis, $0.50 premium), has $1.50 ready to invest and is willing to pay that amount in exchange for 1% of the home’s equity.
 HomeSlice accepts the offer and the transaction moves forward.
 HomeSlice turns a 50% profit ($0.50) and ABC now owns 1% of the home’s equity.

 Fast forward 5yrs and the home’s value grows to $250 and ABC’s 1% ($1.50 cost basis) is now worth $2.50, a net unrealized gain of $1.00 or 67%.
 ABC can either hold this investment or sell the slice to another investor willing to pay market value ($2.50 for the 1% share).
 For this example, investor ABC elects to hold on to the investment.